rafaeljcd/data_engineering_bootcamp/2_1_1_Data_Lake.md

 ELT is based upon schema on read where you write the data first and determine the schema on the read

 ---

+## Challenges on Data Lake

+It's well known that data lake starts with a good intention but soon converts into a data swamp which makes it very hard to be useful by data scientists or analysts

+A **data swamp** is the degenerative state of a data lake.
+Tables within the lake either return inaccurate data or files become corrupted and queries stop running altogether.

+Some of the reasons that a data lake converts into data swamp is that there is generally no versioning.

+There is incompatible schemas for the same data without versioning like for example: today you are writing trip data using [AVRO](https://avro.apache.org/) and tomorrow in the same path in the same folder you are writing data as [parquet](https://parquet.apache.org/).
+This will be this will make it very hard for the consumers to consume this data and that's why the whole data set becomes useless.

+Generally if you do not associate any metadata to your data it becomes really hard for a person or a data scientist to use your data to figure out what's the usefulness for the data for the project.

+Generally data lake also becomes useless when there is not a possibility to join different data sets it is because there is no foreign key available or there is no other possibility to join different data sets

+---

+## Cloud Provider for data lake

+- GCP - Cloud Storage
+- AWS - S3
+- Azure - Azure Blob

 ---